Special Provision for classroom learning and School-based Assessment

 Students who are suffering long-term conditions and have not been granted arrangements by the school for classroom learning and School-based Assessments may not be eligible for similar Special Examination Arrangements for these long-term conditions.

-The VCAA recommends that schools maintain records of their decisions.
+The VCAA requires schools to maintain records of their decisions.

 Eligibility for Special Provision for classroom learning and School-based Assessment